gamelist1990/Energy-Efficiency-Advisors/ReadmeEn.md

 ---

 ## Update History
+- **version 1.0** In this version we have worked on updating the webapi streaming process(July 6, 2024)
 - **Version 0.9:** Added experimental streaming processing with webapi (It's quite difficult in Java...)
 (June 15, 2024)
 - **Version 0.8:** Implemented updates for version 0.8; support for new webapi parameters.
 (June 15, 2024)
 - **Version 0.7:**  Intended to release a patch for 0.7, but encountered errors, so releasing 0.6.1 instead.
 (May 31, 2024)